-Chapter 6 begins the in-depth examination of the discipline of Africology, with Okafor foregrounding what he describes as "Temple's doctoral program's success in resolving a long-standing question, namely, is African American Studies or Africology a discipline based upon a coherent program of study or simply an unstructured collection of credit courses about African people?"
-Indeed, Okafor relies extensively in Chapters 7 and 8 on the writings of Dr. Molefi Asante, Dr. Clement T. Keto, Dr. Dona Marimba Ani, Dr. Maulana Karenga, and Dr. Festus Ugboaja Ohaegbulam to explicate the foundations, vision, research protocols and policy guidance attributable to Africology.
-Chapter 7 covers what is described as three periods in the development of contemporary Africology; 1789-1968; 1968-1988; and 1988 to present.
-This is supported by a useful listing in Chapter 8 of important monographs that have informed the development of contemporary Africology, and there is a detailed discussion in Chapter 9 of the complexities of choosing a commonly accepted name for the discipline.
-At various points, Okafor takes on various critics, with an entire chapter (14) devoted to Anthony Appiah's monograph, In My Father's House.
+Chapter 10 begins the in-depth examination of the discipline of Africology, with Okafor foregrounding what he describes as "Temple's doctoral program's success in resolving a long-standing question, namely, is African American Studies or Africology a discipline based upon a coherent program of study or simply an unstructured collection of credit courses about African people?"
+Indeed, Okafor relies extensively in Chapters 11 and 12 on the writings of Dr. Molefi Asante, Dr. Clement T. Keto, Dr. Dona Marimba Ani, Dr. Maulana Karenga, and Dr. Festus Ugboaja Ohaegbulam to explicate the foundations, vision, research protocols, and policy guidance attributable to Africology.
+Chapter 11 covers what are described as three periods in the development of contemporary Africology: 1789-1968, 1968-1988, and 1988-present.
+This is supported by a useful listing in Chapter 12 of important monographs that have informed the development of contemporary Africology, and there is a detailed discussion in Chapter 7 of the complexities of choosing a commonly accepted name for the discipline.
+At various points, Okafor takes on various critics, with an entire chapter (15) devoted to Anthony Appiah's monograph, In My Father's House.

-The centrality of articulating contemporary Africological values through informed interrogation of classical African civilizations is foregrounded in Chapter 10, described as providing "an Africological examination of the central thesis of Cheikh Anta Diop's The African Origin of Civilization: Myth or Reality that "Ancient Egypt was a [Black] civilization."
-Subsequent chapters (11, 12, and 16) present Africological analyses of the lives, writings, and praxis of other major figures deemed to provide distinctive ideological, political, and policy guidance, that is, W.E.B.
-Du Bois, Carter G. Woodson, and Malcolm X.
+The centrality of articulating contemporary Africological values through informed interrogation of classical African civilizations is foregrounded in Chapter 2, described as providing "an Africological examination of the central thesis of Cheikh Anta Diop's The African Origin of Civilization: Myth or Reality that 'Ancient Egypt was a [Black] civilization."
+Subsequent chapters (13, 14, and 16), present Africological analyses of the lives, writings, and praxis of other major figures deemed to provide distinctive ideological, political, and policy guidance, that is, W. E. B. Du Bois, Carter G. Woodson, and Malcolm X.

-Chapter 15 lays the groundwork for addressing contemporary challenges facing Africological scholars as well as difficulties associated with efforts to use Africology to advance the liberation of people of African descent.
-The chapter is entitled "the Afrocentric/African-centered Paradigm: An In-depth Examination of its Philosophical & Pragmatic Implications," and here, Okafor aptly opines, "One of the distinguishing marks of serious Africological scholarship is its manifest repudiation of theory-formulation for its own sake.
+Chapter 8 lays the groundwork for addressing contemporary challenges facing Africological scholars as well as difficulties associated with efforts to use Africology to advance the liberation of people of African descent.
+The chapter is entitled "The Afrocentric/African-Centered Paradigm: An In-depth Examination of Its Philosophical and Pragmatic Implications," and here, Okafor aptly opines, "One of the distinguishing marks of serious Africological scholarship is its manifest repudiation of theory-formulation for its own sake.
 Thus, the dominant tendency is to gear theory-formulation and research towards possible and practical answers to human problems of the day."

-This research strategy is applied in subsequent chapters that explore various issues including high-profile police killings of Black males and females (Chapter 17), the implications of the Obama election victories (Chapter 19), and the need for new policy directions to address critical problems such as economic disparities, mass incarceration, and family stability (Chapter 20).
-The myriad of ideological approaches that are available to address these and other problems are described in Chapter 18 along with important political milestones achieved prior to the Obama presidency.
-Okafor identifies various persisting and emerging barriers to the implementation of Africologically-informed human-centered policies such as shifting views of racism reflected, in part, by ongoing efforts to neuter affirmative action policies.
+This research strategy is applied in subsequent chapters that explore various issues including high-profile police killings of Black males and females (Chapter 17), the implications of the Obama election victories (Chapter 20), and the need for new policy directions to address critical problems such as economic disparities, mass incarceration, and family stability (Chapter 21).
+The myriad of ideological approaches that are available to address these and other problems are described in Chapter 19 along with important political milestones achieved before the Obama presidency.
+Okafor identifies various persisting and emerging barriers to the implementation of Africologically informed human-centered policies such as shifting views of racism reflected, in part, by ongoing efforts to neuter affirmative action policies.